nixworks/public/news/2018/01/25/at-least-three-people-are-killed-and-over-100-injured-in-a-train-derailment-near-milan-italy.md

 # At least three people are killed and over 100 injured in a train derailment near Milan, Italy.

-The cause of the accident is not yet clear but a collapse of the rail track is under investigation.
+Pioltello train derailment: The cause of the accident is not yet clear but a collapse of the rail track is under investigation.

 ### Sources: